zencart/documentation/content/user/template/header.md

 The search box in the upper right is called [header search](/user/sideboxes/search_box_header_only/).

 Below this is the logo and tagline.
-Both of these are set in `includes/languages/english/YOURTEMPLATE/header.php`.
+Both of these are set in `includes/languages/english/YOURTEMPLATE/lang.header.php`  (or `includes/languages/english/YOURTEMPLATE/header.php` for 1.5.7 and below).

 The block of links with the blue background is called [categories tabs](/user/new_user_topics/categories_tabs/).